Ketel Marte Preview, Player Props: Diamondbacks vs. Rockies

 Rockies Pitching Rankings

+- The 7.1 strikeouts per nine innings put together by the Rockies pitching staff ranks last in the league.

-- The Rockies' 5.65 team ERA ranks last across all league pitching staffs.
+- The Rockies have the 29th-ranked team ERA among all league pitching staffs (5.62).

-- Rockies pitchers combine to allow 200 total home runs at a rate of 1.5 per game (second-most in the league).
+- The Rockies surrender the second-most home runs in baseball (200 total, 1.4 per game).

-- The left-hander's most recent time out came on Thursday against the Atlanta Braves, when he threw 5 2/3 innings, surrendering six earned runs while giving up eight hits.
+- The right-hander last pitched on Saturday against the Toronto Blue Jays, when he threw 5 2/3 innings, allowing four earned runs while giving up seven hits.

+- In 24 games this season, the 29-year-old has put up a 6.89 ERA and 6.5 strikeouts per nine innings, while allowing a batting average of .320 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.